5 Queries

 -

-Retrieves data from one or more tables and displays the results in a datasheet view.
-You can use this query to execute records and calculations groups such as sum, average, count,… This is the most common type of query.
+Retrieves data from one or more tables and displays the results.
+It can also perform calculations (e.g., sum, average, count).
+This is the most widely used query type.

 - Parameter query